MarinoMarasciuolo/maguttiCms/README.md

     $ rename env.example file to .env and set your db connection data

-Import DB tables run
+To import Db tables run:

     $ php artisan magutticms::seed

 in alternative you can create db tables importing **framework_base.sql** file located under the db folder.

-The run the following  command
+The run the following commands:

     $ php artisan key:generate
     $ npm install